dishangti/SciCompBench/README.md

 # SciCompBench
 A simple benchmark for scientific computing.

+It is recommended to have 4GB memory to run the default test.

 ## Benchmark Results
 ### Macbook Pro 14-inch with M4Pro 12C
 Julia v1.11.7 with 48G RAM on macOS 15.7.1 using AppleAccelerate: